liyt96/ML-pipeline-for-IR/README.md

 ### Introduction

 A Machine Learning pipeline for Information Retrieval.
+Builds a search engine for news articles in the end.

 ### Feature Engineering